avast/hdfs-shell/README.md

 ##Project programming info
 The project is using Gradle 3.x to build.
-By default it's using Hadoop 2.6.0, but it also has been succesfully tested with with version 2.7.x.
+By default it's using Hadoop 2.6.0, but it also has been succesfully tested with version 2.7.x.
 It's based on [Spring Shell](https://github.com/spring-projects/spring-shell) (includes JLine component).
 Using Spring Shell mechanism you can easily add your own commands into HDFS Shell.
 (see com.avast.server.hdfsshell.commands.ContextCommands or com.avast.server.hdfsshell.commands.HadoopDfsCommands for more details)